 Coeur has the highest regard for the dignity, well-being, and human rights of our employees, the communities in which we work and live and other stakeholders affected by our operations.
 We do not tolerate any human rights abuses at our operations, with our business partners, or within our supply chain.
 We do not tolerate child labor or forced labor of any kind and respect our employees' voluntary freedom of association.
 We engage with local communities, indigenous people, government agencies and other stakeholders to identify, understand and address potential impacts of our operations on human rights.

 Coeur's asset platform is North America-focused and U.S.-centric, with a low geopolitical risk profile and not located in or near areas of conflict.
 Though human rights, security and indigenous rights are important to consider at every site, the lack of conflict and low risk profile mitigates the risks.

-Human Rights topics will be included in the 2019 annual Ethics and Compliance trainings to facilitate employee awareness of the Human Rights policy and their involvement in its implementation.
+Human Rights topics are included in our ethics and compliance trainings to facilitate employee awareness of the Human Rights policy and their involvement in its implementation.